 Thoughts

-There is little price difference between Rhapsody of the Seas (Vision Class ship) and Explorer of the Seas (Voyager Class ship).
+There isn't much of a price difference for an inside room on Brilliance of the Seas (Vision Class ship) and Explorer of the Seas (Voyager Class ship), but the higher category staterooms see a some separation.
 While these two ships are older, Explorer of the Seas is a much larger vessel with many of Royal Caribbean’s signature features, such as the Royal Promenade and an ice-skating rink.

-Symphony of the Seas, as one of the fleet’s largest and newest ships, comes at a higher price than the smaller ships.
+Allure of the Seas, as one of the fleet’s largest and will be updated in 2025, so it comes at a higher price than the smaller ships.
 However, the price difference between Symphony and the two smaller ships is not outrageous, especially if planning to cruise in a balcony cabin.

-It’s also worth noting that, while a suite is over $1000 more on Symphony of the Seas compared to older ships, you’ll receive many more benefits by cruising in a suite on an Oasis (or Quantum) Class ship.
+It’s also worth noting that, while a suite is over $2000 more on Allure of the Seas compared to older ships, you’ll receive many more benefits by cruising in a suite on an Oasis (or Quantum) Class ship.
 These ships are part of the Royal Suite Class, with benefits including complimentary VOOM internet, private Suite Sun Deck, and meals at Coastal Kitchen, a suites-only restaurant.

 Caribbean cruise: comparing prices on Oasis Class ships only